Skip to main content

 Preparation

-Accepted students are required to participate in an international, cross-cultural preparation course (IAS 201R, 1 credit hour) during the second block of winters semester 2023.
+Those accepted into the program are required to participate in an international cross-cultural preparation course (IAS 201R, 1 credit hour) held during winter semester 2026.
+Part-time BYU students and non-BYU students will need to pay an additional tuition fee.

 Students must meet all country- and program-specific COVID and health requirements for travel.